yahya-tamur/hydrotag/README.md

 You should be able to go to `http://localhost:3001/markers` and see the data for two water fountains.

-You need to run `npm install` only if we change dependencies -- you can usually just run `node backend.js` to start the server.
+You only need to run `npm install` if we change dependencies -- you can usually just run `node backend.js` to start the server.

-Open a new terminal, and navigate into the `frontend` directory.
+* Open a new terminal, and navigate into the `frontend` directory.
 Run the following commands to install the necessary files and start the frontend server on the url `http://localhost:3000`: